krzysiekpiasecki/Dotpay/README.md

-# Dotpay Middleware
+# dotphpay

 Dotpay is the most comprehensive online worldwilde payments solution dedicated for polish ecommerce.
 This repository comes with middlewares for payments implementation and validation layer.

 ![Dotpay](https://raw.githubusercontent.com/krzysiekpiasecki/Dotpayds/master/dotpay_logo.png)

-# API
+# Documentation

 Are you interested in more details?
-[Here's the complete documentation of API](https://krzysiekpiasecki.github.io/Dotpayds/).
+[Here's the complete documentation of API](https://krzysiekpiasecki.github.io/dotphpay/).

 # Using the middlewares

 ### Install

-The source code is distributed via [Composer](https://getcomposer.org) and [Packagist](https://packagist.org/packages/krzysiekpiasecki/dotpay).
+The source code is distributed via [Composer](https://getcomposer.org) and [Packagist](https://packagist.org/packages/krzysiekpiasecki/dotphpay).

 ```php
 composer require krzysiekpiasecki/dotpay